Quick summary of key school information

 Supervised care before/after school |

-We will provide a supervised student care option after school. |
+We will provide supervised student care options for Early Care and After Care. |

 School bus service available |

-Yes, student have access to school-provided transportation, upon request to a wide area around the school's campus. |
+Yes, student have access to school-provided transportation to a wide area around the school's campus. |

 School provided lunches |

 Yes.
-We provide a cafeteria service, where students can pre-order and purchase breakfast and lunch. |
+We provide a cafeteria service, for breakfast and lunch. |

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc) |